riceisacereal/advent-of-code/2021/Day4_n/notes.md

 This way we wouldn't have to loop through all boards when drawing a number, only the list at the corresponding index.

-Then I have a separate array recording the marked numbers for each board for each row and column:
+Then I have a separate array `boardTrack` recording the marked numbers for each board for each row and column:
 ```
+Board numbers:
-[0, 1, 2, ..., totalBoards]     Where b are arrays of:
+[0, 1, 2, ..., totalBoards]     Where b are arrays of marked number counts for:
  b  b  b       b                [row1, row2, row3, ..., col5]
  b     b
  b
 ```
-Then for every number drawn and incrementation to the marked number count, I check if the count hit 5.
+So for every number drawn, I loop through the corresponding list of `[boardNum, rowNum, columnNum]`s, and increment the marked number count in `boardTrack` using these numbers.

 For calculating the final result, since I store my data weirdly, I do have to loop through all the number entries